microsoft/Microsoft-Fabric-workload-development-sample/README.md

 ## Get Started

-Head to our documentation for a step-by-step guide to getting your environment set up and your first workload up and running: [Getting Started](https://learn.microsoft.com/en-us/fabric/workload-development-kit/environment-setup).
+Head to our documentation for a step-by-step guide to getting your environment set up and your first workload up and running: [Getting Started](/docs/WDKv2-Setup.md).

 ## Implement your custom workload

-After you have completed the initial guides on spinning up your sample workload, follow along on our [Frontend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-front-end) and [Backend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-back-end) implementation guides to learn more about how to start developing a custom workload for your application.
+After you have completed the initial guides on spinning up your first workload, follow along on our [Frontend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-front-end) and [Backend](https://learn.microsoft.com/en-us/fabric/workload-development-kit/extensibility-back-end) implementation guides to learn more about how to start developing a custom workload for your application.

+Be sure to look at what has been released with the [newest version of the WDK](/docs/WDKv2-Introduction.md) and our guide on [how to use those new features](docs/WDKv2-How-To.md).

-## Publish you workload
+## Publish your workload

 After developing your Fabric Workload according to the [certification requirements](https://learn.microsoft.com/en-us/fabric/workload-development-kit/publish-workload-requirements), you can publish it to the Workload Hub which will allow every Fabric user a chance to easily start a trial experience and then buy your workload.
 An in-depth description of how to publish a workload can be found [here](https://learn.microsoft.com/en-us/fabric/workload-development-kit/publish-workload-flow).